WIAG-ADW-GOE/WIAGweb2/notebooks/sync_notebooks/Readme.md

 #### Required Libraries

-A list of necessary Python and Julia libraries will be provided separately.
+A list of necessary Python and Julia libraries are provided in the document.
 Please ensure all required libraries are installed before proceeding.

 ### Access and Credentials